 The MCST Base Address must be set in a different way from the ordinary Base Address.
-Its most significant byte (i.e. bits 31 through 24) must be written in the MCST/CBLT Address Register (see § 4.7) and must be set in common to all boards belonging to the MCST/CBLT chain (i.e. all boards must have the same setting of the MCST/CBLT Base Address on bits 31 through 24).
+Its most significant byte (i.e. bits 31 through 24) must be written in the MCST/CBLT Address Register (see § 4.8) and must be set in common to all boards belonging to the MCST/CBLT chain (i.e. all boards must have the same setting of the MCST/CBLT Base Address on bits 31 through 24).
 The default setting is 0xAA.

-In CBLT/ MCST operations, the IACKIN/ IACKOUT daisy chain is used to pass a token from one board to the following one.
+In CBLT and MCST operations, the IACKIN/IACKOUT daisy chain is used to pass a token from a board to the following one.
 The board which has received the token stores/sends the data from/to the master via CBLT/ MCST access.
 No empty slots must thus be left between the boards or, in alternative, empty slots can be left only in case VME crates with automatic IACKIN/IACKOUT short-circuiting are used.

-Once the addresses have been set, the first and last board in a chain must have, respectively, only the FIRST BOARD (F B) and only the LAST BOARD (L B) bit set to 1 in the MCST Control Register (see § 4.17).
-On the contrary, all intermediate boards must have both the FIRST_BOARD and the LAST_BOARD bits set to 1 (active, intermediate) or both the FIRST_BOARD and the LAST_BOARD bits set to 0 (inactive).
+Once the addresses have been set, the first and last board in a chain must have, respectively, only the FIRST BOARD (F B) and only the LAST BOARD (L B) bit set to 1 in the MCST Control Register (see § 4.18).
+On the contrary, all intermediate boards must have both the FIRST\BOARD and the LAST\BOARD bits set to 1 (active, intermediate) or both the FIRST\BOARD and the LAST\BOARD bits set to 0 (inactive).
 By default these bits are set to 0 (the board is inactive).